Best Mock Draft Simulators With Trades (2026)

 FanSpeak's trade system is the most polished user-to-CPU experience.
 The Jimmy Johnson chart gives every pick a point value, and the interface clearly shows whether a trade is fair, a slight overpay, or lopsided.
 In Team Needs mode, CPU teams require you to overpay by at least 100 chart points, simulating realistic negotiation difficulty.
 It's intuitive, transparent, and well-designed.

-Pro Football Network is the best free option that offers both user-to-CPU and sim-to-sim trades.
+Pro Football Network is a solid free option that offers both user-to-CPU and sim-to-sim trades.
 The interface is clean, the trade functionality works well, and you can choose from multiple big boards.
 The main weakness is that the trade tool doesn't indicate fairness the way FanSpeak does.

 Trades You Can't Get Elsewhere